stickies-v/bitcoin-devwiki/Addrman-and-eclipse-attacks.md

 When considering the addition of more outbound connections by default, there exists a fundamental tradeoff between resource minimization and robustness to peer misbehavior.
 Adding more connectivity to the network graph makes Bitcoin's network more robust (e.g., to eclipse or partition attacks), but at the cost of more resource utilization.
 The Erlay proposal presents a promising path to reduce the bandwidth required for these connections, allowing more connections while maintaining resource requirements.

-### Countermeasure 8: Ban unsolicited ADDR messages

-Currently, unsolicited ADDR messages of greater than 10 [addresses are accepted](https://github.com/bitcoin/bitcoin/blob/83e4670fd7cde3f9624d91208885e868fda6658f/src/net_processing.cpp#L2628) but not relayed.
-A node could choose not to accept large unsolicited ADDR messages from incoming peers and only solicit ADDR messages from outgoing connections when its new table is near empty.
-This prevents adversarial incoming connections from flooding a victim's new table with useless or malicious addresses.
-The tradeoff would be the slower propagation of addresses from new nodes across the network.

 ### Countermeasure 9: Diversify incoming connections